Tbhate/Tbhate/README.md

-# 👋 Hi, I`m Dmutro Byt
+# 👋 Hi, I`m Dmytro Byt
 ---
-Aspiring Frontend Developer skilled in JavaScript, HTML, and CSS.
+- Aspiring Frontend Developer skilled in JavaScript, HTML, and CSS.
-Currently seeking internship opportunities and eager to grow by contributing to startups and real projects.
+- Currently seeking internship opportunities and eager to grow by contributing to startups and real projects.